SerdarAbali/react-native-validation/README.md

 ## Acknowledgments

-*Implementation taken from an on-going project, some files, paths, images might be missing.
+*Implementation taken from my own on-going project, some files, paths, images might be missing.